zaguiini/create-sandbox/README.md

 1. Clone the repository;
 2. Install the packages;
-3. Run the `build` script.
+3. Run the `start` script.

+It will start the compiler in watch mode.

-To test, run the following script on the parent folder:
+To test you changes, run the following script on the parent folder:

 ```sh
 node --experimental-specifier-resolution=node create-sandbox/dist/index.js <repository-url>